-- If a child has been identified as having a special need, they will be given a My Plan.
-Targets will be set according to their area of need and these will be monitored by the class teacher and by the SENDCo 3x per year or more frequently if there is a need.
-My Plan's will be shared with parents via email.
-The targets within the My Plan will be discussed with parents at Parent's Evenings. - If appropriate, specialist equipment might be given to pupils such as a writing slope, pencil grips or coloured reading overlays. - If more support is needed from outside agencies, then a child may be given a My Plan + which will have targets and be monitored in the same way as a My Plan. - If a child has very specific needs which are not being met with a My Plan or a My Plan+ then the decision (in consultation with Parents) might be made to go through the process of applying for an Education, Health and Care Plan (EHCP).
+- If a child has been identified as having a special need they will be given a My Plan.
+Targets will be set according to their area of need, these will be monitored by the class teacher and by the SENDCo 3x per year or more frequently if there is a need.
+My Plan's will be discussed with parents at Parent's Evenings and a copy given to parents and where appropriate will also be discussed with the child. - If appropriate, specialist equipment might be given to pupils such as a writing slope, pencil grips or coloured reading overlays. - If more support is needed from outside agencies then a child may be given a My Plan + which will have targets and be monitored in the same way as a My Plan. - If a child has very specific needs which are not being met with a My Plan or a My Plan+ then the decision (in consultation with Parents) might be made to go through the processes of applying for an Education, Health and Care Plan (EHCP).